UH-CI/genomics-workshop/R/02-starting-with-data.md

-The metadata file required for this lesson can be [downloaded directly here](https://raw.githubusercontent.com/datacarpentry/R-genomics/gh-pages/data/Ecoli_metadata.csv) or [viewed in Github](./data/Ecoli_metadata.csv).
+The metadata file required for this lesson can be [downloaded directly here](https://raw.githubusercontent.com/datacarpentry/R-genomics/gh-pages/data/Ecoli_metadata.csv).

-- First, make sure you are in the correct working directory by typing `getwd()`
+- First, make sure you are in the correct working directory by typing `getwd()` - for Azure the data uploaded into the notebook will be in the current directory but get familar with this command for R-shell `setwd(path/of/directories)` is how to change the data directory when using R else where.
-- Second, create a new subdirectory within this working directory called `data`
-- Third, move the just-downloaded `Ecoli_metadata.csv` file into this `data` directory
+- Second, upload the just-downloaded `Ecoli_metadata.csv` file into the notebook.

 You are now ready to load the data.
 We are going to use the R function  `read.csv()` to load the data file into memory (as a `data.frame`):

 ```
-metadata <- read.csv('data/Ecoli_metadata.csv')
+metadata <- read.csv('Ecoli_metadata.csv')
 ```

 This statement doesn't produce any output because assignment doesn't display